 Design, Resource, Construct

-12 (Air Support) Engineer Group (12 (Air Sp) Engr Gp) is organised and equipped to provide all 3 of the critical elements of any engineer task; Design, Resource and Construct.
+12 (Force Support) Engineer Group (12 (FS) Engr Gp) is organised and equipped to provide all 3 of the critical elements of any engineer task; Design, Resource and Construct.

 The primary role of the Group is the provision of military engineer support to Royal Air Force operations and training worldwide.
 In addition, the Group can provide general engineer support to all UK and Allied military on operations across the spectrum of conflict from peace support to war.